-- Monitor the team bench area. - Move to a position on K's free kick line. - Count Team K players and confirm using closed fist with the Umpire. - Hold an arm above your head to indicate that you are ready after the Umpire points at you.
+- Monitor the team bench area.
+Be certain that spectators are behind the restricted area and that coaches and substitutes are in the team box. - Move to a position on K's free kick line. - Count Team K players and confirm using closed fist with the Umpire. - Hold an arm above your head to indicate that you are ready after the Umpire points at you. - Time the 60-second interval following a score. - Penalize for delay of game if the ball is not kicked within 25-seconds after the ready. - Signal all officials 15 seconds before ready for play by giving two short blasts of the whistle.